Electric guitar: Construction

 Woods typically used in solid-body electric guitars include alder (brighter, but well rounded), swamp ash (similar to alder, but with more pronounced highs and lows), mahogany (dark, bassy, warm), poplar (similar to alder), and basswood (very neutral).
 Maple, a very bright tonewood, is also a popular body wood but is very heavy.
 For this reason, it is often placed as a "cap" on a guitar made primarily of another wood.
 Cheaper guitars are often made of cheaper woods, such as plywood, pine, or agathis—not true hardwoods—which can affect durability and tone.
 Though most guitars are made of wood, any material may be used.
 Materials such as plastic, metal, and even cardboard have been used in some instruments.

 The guitar output jack typically provides a monaural signal.
 Many guitars with active electronics use a jack with an extra contact normally used for stereo.
 These guitars use the extra contact to break the ground connection to the on-board battery to preserve battery life when the guitar is unplugged.
 These guitars require a mono plug to close the internal switch and connect the battery to ground.
 Standard guitar cables use a high-impedance 1/4 in mono plug.
 These have a tip and sleeve configuration referred to as a TS phone connector.
 The voltage is usually around 1 to 9 millivolts.

 A few guitars, such as Rickenbacker guitars equipped with Rick-O-Sound, feature stereo output.
 There are a variety of ways the "stereo" effect may be implemented.
 Commonly, but not exclusively, stereo guitars route the neck and bridge pickups to separate output buses on the guitar.
 A stereo cable then routes each pickup to its signal chain or amplifier.
 For these applications, the most popular connector is a high-impedance 1/4 in plug with a tip, ring, and sleeve configuration, also known as a TRS phone connector.
 Some studio instruments, notably certain Gibson Les Paul models, incorporate a low-impedance three-pin XLR connector for balanced audio.
 Many exotic arrangements and connectors exist that support features such as midi and hexaphonic pickups.

+The traditional belief is that almost any component of a guitar contributes to its sound.
+In 2022, the musician Jim Lill designed an experiment to test this.
+He compared a Telecaster against a self-constructed guitar consisting of six strings suspended between a bench and shelf, with no neck or body, and found they produced very similar sounds when matched with the same pickups at the same height and position.
+He found that string type, wood type and body shape contributed little or no difference.